-4.2.2 Cherish water resources
+6.3.2 Cherish water resources

 Water is one of our most important natural resources.
 In order to cherish the precious water resources, the Group makes every effort to maximise the water resources used in its business operations.
 We have actively introduced the concept of water conservation to our staff and reinforced the maintenance, inspections and management of water-consuming equipment, with an aim to achieve the objective of water conservation.
 We will carry out inspections in the water-consuming areas of the factory area from time to time to prevent water wasting due to facility damages.
 The Group will also monitor and analyse its monthly water consumption condition on a regular basis for formulating more effective water conservation plans and measures to ensure that its water conservation goals will be achieved.
-During the Reporting Period, the cooling equipment of the electronic product manufacturing factory in Shenzhen used water circulation to reduce water consumption.
+During the Reporting Period, the electronic product manufacturing factory in Shenzhen reduced use of fresh water by reusing treated wastewater from the reusable water for the water recycling system of the cooling equipment.
 In addition, some equipment, such as flush cistern, will use those water-saving models where possible.

-4.2.3 Consumption of packaging materials
+6.3.3 Consumption of packaging materials

 Packaging materials consumed by the Group are by and large used for the packaging process in the electronic product manufacturing plant based in Shenzhen and for protecting products during the related transportation.
-Currently, packaging materials used are mainly comprised of plastic and paper, with a small amount of wood for shipping purposes.
-Despite the Group's efforts to reduce consumption of packaging materials, there was a significant increase in plastic packaging materials for the Year as compared to last year to meet additional packaging requirements due to the increase in orders for related products (e.g. fishing devices).
+Currently, packaging materials used are mainly comprised of plastic and paper.
+Compared to last year, consumption of plastic packaging materials for the Year reduced by approximately onefold from last year, while consumption of paper materials increased approximately twofold, mainly due to use of plastic packaging boxes for most of the product series produced last year and use of paper packaging colour boxes for most of product series for the Year.